dougy147/pdftoref/README.md

 # pdftoref

-Pdftoref extracts DOIs from .pdf files, outputs and saves references (BibTex and APA formats), and organizes/classes your articles in `$HOME/articles`.
+`pdftoref` extracts DOIs from .pdf files, outputs and saves references (BibTex and APA formats), and organizes/classes your articles in `$HOME/articles`.

 ## Getting Started

 ### Prerequisites

-Pdftoref should work out of the box.
+`pdftoref` should work out of the box.
 However, you may have to install some dependencies to make it work properly :

 * pdftitle (necessites python) : see https://pypi.org/project/pdftitle/
 * zathura (pdf reader)